Thomas Catron

 The Santa Fe Ring was formed and was made up of powerful lawyers, judges, land spectators, senators, politicians and other government officials.
 The Ring was founded and thrived on corruption.

 In 1875 the Maxwell land-grant was sold to members of the Santa Fe Ring.
-It is a wonder to me why Maxwell would give up this prime land with clean mountain water and gold discoveries to go live at Fort Sumner with its muddy waters.
+It is a wonder to me why Lucien Maxwell would give up this prime land with clean mountain water and gold discoveries to go live at Fort Sumner with its muddy waters.
 Perhaps there was more to it than we know…

 Most of the Maxwell land grant was in Colfax County and Catron and his cronies began to survey the land and from what was 96,000 acres mysteriously turned into about 2 million after the survey.